JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 That said, try to keep detailed notes when you can.

 #### 27. Try To Reduce the Noise
 Obviously oncall can makes things tricky.
 And then there's always the newest security incidents.
-But try ignore the internal nagging to see if there's any new pings and not routinely check slack on your days off.
+But try to ignore the internal nagging to see if there's any new pings and not routinely check slack on your days off.

 Keeping the work laptop on the lockscreen can be helpful to not see slack.
 If there's an urgent ping, that should show up on our phone.